 When you add anything into the garden it has to work with the whole garden, so it’s really important you take into account everything else that is there.

 The biggest mistake that most people make is just to add things.
-First, they had the shed, then goes in the path, patio etc. This makes a very disjointed and uninteresting looking garden.
+First, they add the shed, then goes in the path, patio etc. This makes a very disjointed and uninteresting looking garden.
 If you take a little bit of time to plan the shape of all of these elements together, even if you don’t put them all in at once, it will make for a much better-looking garden.

 A well-designed garden is like a jigsaw puzzle, everything has to fit in its place or doesn’t work.
 Great looking gardens are not a series of unrelated features, everything ties in together and have been thought about.